 Second, the cross is a life of daily submission to God’s plan, process, will, and way.

 Taking up your cross implies your willingness to embrace with joy whatever comes out of your complete submission or obedience to the Lord and out of your pursuit of the ministry you have received from the Lord (Acts 20:22-24).

 Third, the cross is the altar of sacrifice.
-Bearing the cross implies willingness to give up all, even your physical life if need be for the sake of Christ.
+Bearing the cross implies a willingness to give up all, even your physical life, if need be for the sake of Christ.